parischaralampidis3/test-app/README.md

 ## Concept

-The CompanyListApp enable a user to create company records, show, update and delete the company records.
-Also a user can archive deleted company records and also restore them again at the dashboard.
+The CompanyListApp enables a user to create company records, and also to show, update and delete the company records.
+Also a user can archive deleted company records and restore them again at the dashboard.

 ## CompanyListApp structure